Battle of Nineveh (627): Battle

-On December 12, Rhahzadh deployed his forces into three masses and attacked.
+On 12 December, Rhahzadh deployed his forces into three masses and attacked.
 Heraclius feigned retreat to lead the Persians to the plains before reversing his troops to the surprise of the Persians.
-After eight hours of fighting, the Persians suddenly retreated to nearby foothills, but it was not a rout.
+After eight hours of fighting, the Persians suddenly retreated to nearby foothills.
 6,000 Persians fell.

-Nikephoros' Brief History tells that Rhahzadh challenged Heraclius to personal combat.
+Nikephoros' Brief History tells that Rhahzadh challenged Heraclius to single combat.
 Heraclius accepted and killed Rhahzadh in a single thrust; two other challengers fought and also lost.
 The account of another Byzantine historian, Theophanes the Confessor, supports this.
 However, doubt has been cast on whether or not this actually occurred.
-In any case, Rhahzadh died sometime in the battle.
+In any case, Rhahzadh died at some point during the battle.

 The 3,000 Persian reinforcements arrived too late for the battle.

 Aftermath

 The victory at Nineveh was not total as the Byzantines were unable to capture the Persian camp.
 However, the victory was effective in preventing further Persian resistance.

-With no Persian army left to oppose him, Heraclius' victorious army plundered Dastagird, Khosrau's palace, and gained tremendous riches while recovering 300 captured Byzantine/Roman standards accumulated over years of warfare.
-Khosrau had already fled to the mountains of Susiana to try to rally support for the defense of Ctesiphon.
+With no Persian army left to oppose him, Heraclius' victorious army plundered Dastagird, Khosrow's palace, and gained tremendous riches while recovering 300 captured Byzantine/Roman standards accumulated over years of warfare.
+Khosrow had already fled to the mountains of Susiana to try to rally support for the defense of Ctesiphon.
 Heraclius could not attack Ctesiphon itself because the Nahrawan Canal was blocked by the collapse of a bridge.

-The Persian army rebelled and overthrew Khosrau II, raising his son Kavadh II, also known as Siroes, in his stead.
-Khosrau perished in a dungeon after suffering for five days on bare sustenance—he was shot to death slowly with arrows on the fifth day.
-Kavadh immediately sent peace offers to Heraclius.
+The Persian army rebelled and overthrew Khosrow II, raising his son Kavad II, also known as Siroes, in his stead.
+Khosrow perished in a dungeon after suffering for five days on bare sustenance—he was shot to death slowly with arrows on the fifth day.
+Kavad immediately sent peace offers to Heraclius.
 Heraclius did not impose harsh terms, knowing that his own empire was also near exhaustion.
 Under the peace treaty, the Byzantines regained all their lost territories, their captured soldiers, a war indemnity, and of great spiritual significance, the True Cross and other relics that were lost in Jerusalem in 614.
-The battle was the last conflict of the Roman-Persian Wars.
+The battle was the last conflict of the Roman–Persian Wars.